Hurricane Fefa: Meteorological history

-Impact and retirement
+Impact

 The prolonged westward track of Hurricane Fefa produced swells of up to 15 ft in height.
 The swells hit eastward facing beaches along the island of Hawaii.
 The swells washed debris and sea water onto coastal roads near Punaluu Black Sand Beach, resulting in the roads being closed following the storm.
 Southwestern Maui experienced rough surf, as well.
 Despite being a weak tropical depression and a tropical wave while moving through the Hawaiian Islands, Fefa produced locally strong wind gusts of up to 50 mph in the islands of Hawaii and Maui.

 Prior to moving across the island of Hawaii, strong thunderstorms developed in the northeastern portion of the remnant circulation of Fefa.
 The thunderstorms developed further as they moved over the slopes of Mauna Kea and Kohala.
 The thunderstorms produced heavy rainfall in areas, resulting in flash flooding in Kohala and Hamakua.
 Hurricane Fefa resulted in no known deaths.
 Lightning from the storm caused two injuries.
 A man in Hawaii Volcanoes National Park was hurt when lightning struck where he was walking.
 A man in Hilo was burnt when lightning moved through telephone wires.
 The storm resulted in no reported damage.

-The name Fefa was removed after this storm and replaced with Felicia in the 1997 season.
-The reason for the name retirement is unknown, as the storm itself caused little damage.
-Possible reasons listed for the removal of the name are pronunciation ambiguity, a socially unacceptable meaning in another language, or because the storm name represented a significant human disaster.
+Even so, the name was retired by the World Meteorological Organization in the spring of 1992 from future use in the eastern Pacific.
+It was replaced with Felicia for the 1997 season.